 HOW DOES A STUDENT APPLY TO ATTEND THE ULW?

-- Complete the online Student Application Form, including the essay that is to be uploaded.
-The deadline is April 10.
+- Complete the online Student Application Form by March 20, 2022, including: (1) the short essay and; (2) transcripts that are to be uploaded.

-- Check that the faculty member has completed the Nomination Form.
+- Check that the faculty member has completed the Nomination Form by March 20, 2022.

 - Note: Students may talk to faculty about their interest in attending the ULW.
 Their department will decide who to nominate.

-- Note: Workshop participants are selected from a competitive pool of applicants.
+- Note: Workshop participants are selected by NCAR from a competitive pool of applicants.

 WHO IS ELIGIBLE TO PARTICIPATE?

-- Students should have a reasonably strong GPA.
+- Students should have a reasonably good GPA.